 Japan Country Report

-Japan benefits from a strong rule of law and independent judiciary.
-Commercial law is applied consistently, with no evidence of bias against foreign companies.
-Policy priorities and implementation have remained consistent if plagued by predictable delays since Shinzō Abe became prime minister again in December 2012.
-Despite delays in labour-market reform, policy implementation will probably remain strong relative to previous administrations.
-Challenges include Japan's high tax rate compared with its regional neighbours, insular commercial business culture, linguistic and cultural barriers, as well as heavy government regulation in various sectors.
-Japan faces the structural problem of a rapidly ageing population, which puts pressure on government finances and limits the size ofits workforce.
+Policy priorities have remained consistent if plagued by predictable delays since Shinzō Abe became prime minister in December 2012.
+Despite delays in labour-market reform and an ongoing scandal involving Abe's wife, policy implementation will probably remain strong relative to previous administrations.
+Challenges include Japan's high tax rate compared with its neighbours, insular business culture, linguistic and cultural barriers, and heavy government regulation in various sectors.
+Japan faces the problem of a rapidly ageing population, which puts pressure on government finances and limits the size of its workforce.
 The most immediate security threat to Japan is North Korea's ballistic missiles, although war remains unlikely.

-Although war remains unlikely, North Korea's development of ballistic missiles and nuclear weapons poses the most immediate security threat to Japan: since July 2016, multiple North Korean missiles have landed in Japan's Exclusive Economic Zone.
-In the long term, the increasing frequency of exercises in the East and South China seas raises the risk of naval skirmishes and mid-air accidents between China and Japan.
-However, these are unlikely to lead to a full military confrontation over the disputed Senkaku/Diaoyu Islands.
+War remains unlikely, although North Korea's development of ballistic missiles and nuclear weapons continues to pose a security threat to Japan: since July 2016, multiple North Korean missiles have landed in Japan's Exclusive Economic Zone or flown over its territory.
+During the long term, the increasing frequency of exercises in the East and South China seas raises the risk of naval skirmishes and mid-air accidents between China and Japan, which both claim the Senkaku/Diaoyu Islands.
+However, these are unlikely to lead to a full military confrontation.
 Japan also has territorial disputes with Russia and South Korea, which present a relatively lower risk of escalation towards conflict.

 Protests in Japan are peaceful.
-However, those triggered by specific issues are likely to continue at least annually.
-Primarily in Okinawa, protests against US military bases are well-attended, with up to hundreds of protesters at a sit-in or rally against Camp Schwab since July 2014.
+However, those triggered by specific issues will probably reoccur at least annually.
+Primarily in Okinawa, protests against US military bases are well-attended, with up to hundreds of protesters joining a sit-in outside Camp Schwab since July 2014.
 Since the March 2011 Fukushima nuclear disaster, a strong anti-nuclear movement has staged regular protests involving thousands in central Tokyo.
 Protests against a constitutional revision for the Japan Self-Defense Forces are also probable.
 The agriculture lobby will probably protest against the phasing-out of a 40-year-long rice subsidy by April 2019.

 Vaccinations required to enter the country